an1mehacker/SR-Economy-Simulator/README.md

   * Supply and Demand

 # Planned features
-- More user interaction in the form of commands like auto-buying/selling from multiple EEs at once.
 - Add an inventory where the user can track of their purchased items and money.
-- Interact with multiple trade goods not just Technology Goods
-- When Selling, your trade goods need to be of a certain quality.
 - In addition to Enterprise Economy Entity (EE), add many smaller in quantity Individual EE
 - Passage of time and price adjustment over time to reflect new supply
 - Buying from one Market and selling it to another and see the changes in price